dansarie/sboxgates/README.md

 ### Selecting gates

-The `-a` command line argument is used to specify the two-input gates gates that are available for the search.
+The `--available-gates` command line argument is used to specify the two-input gates gates that are available for the search.
 The argument value is a bitfield, where each bit represents one gate type.
-To specify the gates to be used, add up their values from the table below and pass the sum as the value of the `-a` argument.
-If no `-a` argument is specified, the default is 194, i.e. AND, OR, and XOR.
+To specify the gates to be used, add up their values from the table below and pass the sum as the value of the `--available-gates` argument.
+If no such argument is specified, the default is 194, i.e. AND, OR, and XOR.

 | Gate        | Value |
 | ----------- | ----- |